FreeRADIUS/wiki.freeradius.org/guide/2FA-Active-Directory-plus-Proxy.md

 }
 </pre>

-### Authentication / Authorization
+### Virtual Server configuration

-Create a new site-file in `/etc/raddb/sites-available` or edit the `default` site:
+Create a new Virtual Server site configuration file in `/etc/raddb/sites-available` or edit the `default` site:

 <pre>
 authorize {